q-user/addrex/README.md

-# Phonebook API Service
+# Addrex

-A microservice for storing and managing phone-to-address mappings with support for Russian phone number formats.
+A microservice for storing and managing phone-to-address mappings.

 ## Overview